 Chandra is driven by the need to increase equitable postsecondary access and success in Alabama and to shift mindsets on how to eradicate poverty.

-Under her leadership, Alabama Possible convenes statewide and regional networks including the Alabama College Attainment Network, the Higher Education Alliance, 75,000 Degrees Talent Hub, and Bold Goals Coalition FAFSA Action Network.
+Under her leadership, Alabama Possible convenes statewide and regional networks including the Alabama College Attainment Network, the Higher Education Alliance, (Re)Engage Alabama, and Regional College Attainment Network.
 The organization leads the Alabama Goes to College Campaign as a strategy to increase FAFSA completion and postsecondary enrollment.
 Alabama Possible also couples advocacy at the Federal and State level with community level civic engagement to impact policy and practice.
-In 2021, Alabama Possible was a critical partner in launching the nation’s and Alabama’s first Predominately Black and Historically Black Community College Network along with making applying to over 60 Historically Black Colleges and Universities free for all high school seniors in Alabama.
+In 2021, Alabama Possible was a critical partner in launching the nation’s and Alabama’s first Predominately Black and Historically Black Community College Network (HBCC/PBCC) along with making applying to over 60 Historically Black Colleges and Universities free for all high school seniors in Alabama.
+In 2024, Alabama Possible released case studies on Alabama’s eight HBCCs/PBCCs at the inaugural EmpowerED Conference.

 Prior to joining Alabama Possible, Chandra served as the Director of Strategic Outcomes for the Mobile Area Education Foundation (MAEF) in Mobile, AL. She has provided strategic direction and messaging as an advocate for education equality for more than 19 years.